wuruoyun/electron-vue-spring/README.md

 When shutting down the Electron app:

-1. Electron app handle `will-quit` event by trying to stop the backend server and cancel the quit.
+1. Electron app handles the `will-quit` event by trying to stop the backend server and cancel the quit.
 2. The first attempt is to shutdown gracefully via the `actuator/shutdown` URL of the backend server.
 3. If that fails, the Electron app will attempt to kill the process by its PID.
 4. Either of the shutsown attempts above will clear up the `baseUrl` and call `app.quit()` again.
 5. With `baseUrl` being cleared, `will-quit` handler will not prevent the quitting this time.

-### Security
+### Node access

-Although the Java backend is running locally, it may be more secure to load the page with Node integration disabled.
+Although the Java backend is running locally, it is more secure to load the page with Node integration disabled (defualt behavior).
 This prevents third-party JavaScript libraries used by your web app from accessing Node directly, and mitigates the risk if your app navigates to external website.

 The access to Node can be selectively re-introduced back to the web app via `preload.js`, which defines a set of API on a global `window.interop` object.
 Upon launch, this object is assigned to `Vue.prototype.$interop`, making it available to all Vue components in your app.